Paul Goldschmidt: Personal life

-Goldschmidt met his wife, Amy (née Glazier), during his freshman year at Texas State; they married in October 2010.
+Goldschmidt met his wife, Amy (née Glazier), during his freshman year at Texas State and they married in October 2010.
 The couple have two children, a son and a daughter.
-Goldschmidt became an evangelical Christian as an adult; he has Jewish and German ancestry.
+Goldschmidt, who was raised Catholic, became an evangelical Protestant as an adult.
 In September 2013, Goldschmidt graduated from the University of Phoenix with a Bachelor of Science degree in management.

 Goldschmidt owned a home in Scottsdale, Arizona, selling it in 2020.
 That same year, he bought a home in Palm Beach Gardens, Florida, purchasing it from South African golfer Louis Oosthuizen.

-During his tenure with the Diamondbacks Goldschmidt set up a charity, called "Goldy's Fund 4 Kids".
+During his tenure with the Diamondbacks, Goldschmidt set up a charity, called "Goldy's Fund 4 Kids".
 His charity has hosted bowling events, which raises funds for Phoenix Children's Hospital.